 Good Zoo memberships and monetary donations help cover the cost of rehabilitating local raptors and fund other conservation programs.
 The zoo opens daily at 10:00 a.m. and admission to the zoo is $8.95 for non-member adults and $5.75 for ages 3-12.
 Zoo members and ages 2 and under are free.

 Labor Day Weekend Activities at Oglebay include Symphony Performance with Fireworks and Drool in the Pool Dog Swim

-A Labor Day weekend favorite, “Fort Henry Days”, returns to Levenson Shelter/Site One at Oglebay on Saturday, and Sunday from 10:00 a.m. until 5 p.m. on both days.
+Another long-time favorite Labor Day event, “Fort Henry Days”, returns to Levenson Shelter/Site One at Oglebay on Saturday and Sunday from 10:00 a.m. until 5 p.m. on both days.
 A battle reenactment will be held at Camp Russel at 3:00 p.m. on both days.

 Hargleroad noted that there is no admission to the Wheeling Symphony performance, Fort Henry Days and the Woodcarver’s Show, although donations are appreciated at the Woodcarver’s Show.

 Inflatable rides and a rock-climbing wall will be at the Schenk Lake area on Saturday, Sunday and Monday, September 5, 6 and 7, from 1:00 p.m. until 6:00 p.m. each day.